Rattlesnakes are not the monsters many believe them to be.

 The ones that do survive are about 10 inches long when they emerge.
 They come equipped with short fangs and venom and are dangerous right from the time they make their first appearance.
 This kind of reproduction is known as ovoviviparous.

 The female rattlesnake reproduces every 2 or 3 years.
-She doesn’t take one bit of interest in her young and quickly slithers off just as soon as they have been born.
+Some species don’t take one bit of interest in their young and the mother quickly slithers off just as soon as they have been born.
+Other species stick around until the first shed to watch over the young.
+No rattlesnake species nurses its young.

 The baby rattlesnakes don’t linger long in the area of their birth.
 They are about a week old when they shed their baby skin and also add their first rattle.
 Their top priority at this time is to search for food – that is if they don’t first become a meal for a hungry animal.